bahodge/tomb-of-annihilation/sessions/Session 50.md

 We give the marbles and pegleg and tell the [[Indy]] clone to look for [[Artis Cymber]].
 We insert the keys and the big green door opens.

 We walk in and observe some tentacles and a baby that is tied to the cauldron by an umbilical cord.
 It is floating near a crystal.
+We fight the giant baby and and attack the disgusting enemies.

+State:
+1. Indy -
+2. Althea  -
+3. Withers -
+4. Is-It -
+5. Ferrin - Concentrating on lvl 4 spriti guardians
+6. Hags - Stunned until the end of Is-It's turn
+7. Baby -
+8. Wraith -